pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step6-view-interactivity.md

 ```

 Remarks:
-  - You're handling the `finally` phase of the `select` action, the last phase, that is called whatever happens.
+  - You're handling the `finally` phase of the `Select` action, the last phase, that is called whatever happens.
-  - The `select` action's
+  - The `Select` action's
     [default action]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.action.Select' | append: '#_doDefault'}})
     automatically processes the action's `dataFilter` and `selectionMode` and applies it to the model's
     `selectionFilter`.
 We are using the content's of the model's `selectionFilter` property for displaying the final result.